chrisnoonan98675/site/xl-deploy/how-to/configure-secure-communication-with-a-satellite.markdown

 - satellite
 since:
 - XL Deploy 5.1.0
+weight: 302
 ---

 XL Deploy can communicate with satellite servers over a secure communication channel using [TLS/SSL technology](http://en.wikipedia.org/wiki/Transport_Layer_Security) to encrypt data.
 This algorithm relies on certificate checking and data encryption using asymmetric keys.

 ## TLS in a nutshell

 TLS is based on the notion of public and private keys.
 The server contains a private key and a public certificate.
 In the Java world, they are stored in a *key store*.
 The private key must be hidden and can be protected with a passphrase.
 This key must not be given out or communicated.

 When a client tries to reach a server, it authenticates the destination.
 The server must prove its identity.
 To achieve this, the client gets a list of trusted certificates.
 This is the *trust store*.
 It contains public certificates that are verified by a trusted authority.